Bell Media: Sean Cohan presidency (2023–present)

 On October 8, 2024, Bell settled with WBD and Rogers, and concurrently reached an agreement to renew its licensing agreement with the company for HBO and Warner Bros. entertainment content on Crave.
 Bell and WBD also entered into an agreement to co-produce new programming, and license Bell Media original productions for international distribution outside of Canada.
 On October 17, Bell announced planned rebrands and relaunches for its Discovery-branded networks taking effect January 1, 2025.
 Animal Planet, Discovery Science, and Discovery Velocity would be brought under Bell's CTV-branded specialty networks as CTV Wild, Nature, and Speed Channel respectively.
-Meanwhile, Bell announced a new licensing agreement with NBCUniversal, which would see Discovery Channel and Investigation Discovery relaunched as Canadian versions of USA Network and Oxygen respectively.
+Meanwhile, Bell announced a new licensing agreement with then-parent company NBCUniversal, which would see Discovery Channel and Investigation Discovery relaunched as Canadian versions of USA Network and Oxygen respectively.
 In an unrelated move, MTV Canada would also wind down on December 31, 2024, with Bell citing “changing audiences”.

 On March 26, 2025, Bell Media acquired a majority stake in Sphere Media's international distribution arm Abacus Media Rights (which Sphere had originally acquired in 2024).
 The company will handle international distribution for Bell Media's programming catalogue.
 In an interview with Deadline Hollywood, Cohen also stated that the company had begun an internal initiative known as "Northern Lights" to pursue more international production partnerships, explaining that they had "a responsibility to elevate what gets made and the perception of Canadian content, Canadian creative, in the eyes of the global community".
+In August 2025, Bell hired former Disney Streaming executive Jerrell Jimerson for its new position as head of digital products and experiences.

 In October 2025, Bell Media announced a partnership with Fox-owned free ad-supported streaming television (FAST) service Tubi to co-develop programming and handle Canadian advertising sales.
+As part of this agreement, Bell also added its suite of FAST channels to Tubi's live TV catalogue.
+In June 2026, Bell Media and associate Blink49 Studios signed a deal with Celeste Parr and Punctuation Media for new television programs.